luisantonioig/plutus-community/CONTRIBUTING.md

 This should bring awareness to the fact that the goal of this documentation is also to be in constant evolution.
 Although IOG makes increasing efforts to improve official documentation, the high volume and frequency of updates that the language undergoes makes it unrealistic for one team from one single company to keep everything up to date.
 Having said that, leveraging the power of multiple eager learners and developers across the planet that would anyways explore Plutus and create notes on their own, now have a shared home.
 We envision Plutus Community Docs as the place for that high frequency collective contribution.

+### Developing Plutus Community Docs

+This site tries to be simple to maintain so that more contributions are facilitated.
+It is built with [MkDocs](https://www.mkdocs.org/) and uses [Windmill Theme](https://gristlabs.github.io/mkdocs-windmill/).

+You can follow their instructions if you want to built locally.

-### 4. Checklist before PR
+### Checklist before PR

+#### Is it already in plutus-community-docs?
-Is it already in plutus-community-docs.com or could it require its own section?
+Is the file you are proposing already on the site or could it require its own section?

 Please read the site and documentation available as reviewing PRs imply time and effort from collaborators and site maintainers.
 If you would like to contribute include the following on the PR description:

+#### Are you making big/small changes?

 **If you want to add, change or update existing material:**